verryshadow/myKeycloak/README.md

 # Keycloak for CODEX

 ## Purpose
-Both for backend as well as frontend development an instance of Keycloak is mandatory.
+Both for backend and frontend development an instance of Keycloak is mandatory.
 This projects provides an easy way to start a Docker container running an instance of a Keycloak server with a configuration suitable for development.

 ## Configuration